Login with Patreon

 Diablo > Diablo 4May 23, 2025 7:30 pm CT

-Diablo 4 is making big changes to Nightmare Dungeons in Season 9, and we’re excited for it
+Diablo 4 is making big changes to Nightmare Dungeons in patch 2.3.0, and we’re excited for it

-The Diablo 4 team has given us our first look Season 9: Sins of the Horadrim and patch 2.3.0.
-Alongside the typical changes to class balance and a new Horadric Spellcrafting system that will be the highlight of the season, Blizzard is making major changes to Nightmare Dungeons.
+Diablo 4 Season 9 is now live!
+Sins of the Horadrim launched alongside patch 2.3.0, and with the typical changes to class balance and a new Horadric Spellcrafting system, Blizzard is making major changes to Nightmare Dungeons.
 In patch 2.3.0, you’ll find Nightmare Dungeon Affixes have been modified (with neat buffs), Horadric Strongrooms hidden in dungeons, and Escalating Nightmares which lets you chain multiple dungeons back to back with increasing challenges.
-Best of all, some of these updates are coming to the base game, so you can enjoy improved Nightmare Dungeons even if you’re playing on Eternal realms.
+Best of all, all of these updates will also be available in the base game, so you can enjoy improved Nightmare Dungeons even if you’re playing on Eternal realms.

 Also Astaroth is back, but he’s not on the boss ladder.
 Instead, you’ll find him waiting at the end of your Escalating Nightmare Dungeons.
 We’ll come back to that, but for now let’s talk about how Nightmare Dungeons will be changing in the next patch.